Coin Values Moving with Precious Metals: Up-Dated 2/19/2024: Gold $2020 | Silver $23.06

 How to determine quarter values begins with identifying the denomination and series.
 Examine your coin and compare to the following images to find a match.

 Note: Images within blue borders are Links to the Quarter Values series.

 Step 1: | Recognize the Different Series of Quarters

 Early Bust Quarter | Classic and Rare

-With a starting price of $50 and quickly rising into the thousands.
-All are rare and collectible.
+With a high starting price and quickly rising into the thousands.
+All early Bust quarters are scarce to rare.
 Avidly sought by dealers to meet the demand of collectors.
 Compare your coins to the grading images and value charts.

 Seated Liberty Quarter | Always Popular

 A long running series with many rare dates and varieties.
-Because of the large differences in value, grading is important.
-Discover how much they are worth, compare your old quarters to the grading images and value chart listing all the dates and mint marks.
+Because condition of these Seated quarters is important to value, grading is important.
+Discover how much they are worth, compare your old quarters to the grading images and value chart listing all the dates and mintmarks.